julianbrowne/denormalised/README.md

 	$ mongostat

-A MBP with SSD typically creates these document at a rate of between 9,000 and 12,000 per second.
+A Macbook Pro with SSD typically creates these document at a rate of between 9,000 and 12,000 per second.
 Note the mapped data total rising and the global lock being invoked.
 Writes are of course async so this is a useful baseline figure, not a meaningful benchmark.

 Back in the shell we can see what MongoDB thinks we have: